This is why we travel

 Chicken Feet Travels wasn’t born out of a business plan.
 It started with a night out—like all good things—and a casual conversation about travel, adventure, and freedom.

 At the time, I was already helping friends and their visiting families plan their trips—not for money, just because I wanted to share where I had just been and who I travelled with.
-I had spent years collecting local contacts, building relationships with guides, and curating meaningful experience for people who were overwhelmed with options and skeptical of online noise.
+I had spent years collecting local contacts, building relationships with guides, and curating meaningful experiences for busy people who were overwhelmed with options and skeptical of online noise.
 I never thought of it as a business.
 I just wanted people to feel that right kind of travel—the kind that stays with you long after you return home.

-Simon, meanwhile was deep in the corporate grind.
+Simon, meanwhile was deeeeep in the corporate grind.
 As much as he loved his job, he did not have the bandwidth to research and plan something that was not commercialised.
 “I have this many days to travel—where can I go?”
 That’s when we started dreaming.

 We came up with the concept.
 Next came the name.
+(The short and sweet version).

 Over lunch one day, he ordered some chicken pho and I ordered the vegetarian option.
 He pauses for a moment, poking around at the bottom of his bowl—some bones or organs.
 “What is it?”
 I asked, “At least it’s not chicken feet”.
 Then he got a little bit serious and said “what if it was?”